machanic/CronHub/README.md

 CronHub
 =======

-CronHub is a better crontab, it is a web application which can monitor a large number of machine's crontab, and easy to manage it from web page
+CronHub is a better crontab, it is a web application which can schedule, monitor and control the crontabs of multiple machines from the web page.

 Introduction
 ------------